luiswirth/bsc-thesis/src/matter/mesh.typ

 }
 ```

-We also have a method for generating all $k$-subsimplicies that
+We provide a method for generating all $k$-dimensional subsimplices that
-are subsequencess of a $n$-simplex.
-For this we generate all $k+1$-subsequences
+are *subsequences* of an $n$-simplex.
+This is achieved by generating all
-of the original $n+1$ vertices.
+$(k+1)$-length combinations (which preserve order) of the original $(n+1)$
-We use here the implementation of provided by the itertools crate.
+vertices, using an implementation provided by the `itertools` crate @crate:itertools.
 ```rust
 pub fn subsequences(&self, sub_dim: Dim) -> impl Iterator<Item = Self> {
   itertools::Itertools::combinations(self.clone().into_iter(), sub_dim + 1).map(Self::from)
 }
 ```
-This implementation is nice, since it provides the subsequences in a lexicographical
+This implementation conveniently provides the subsequences in lexicographical
-order w.r.t. the local indices.
+order with respect to the vertex indices of the original simplex.
+If the
-If the original simplex was sorted, then the subsequences are truly lexicographically ordered even
+original simplex was sorted, then the generated subsequences are also
-w.r.t. the global indices.
+lexicographically ordered.

-A very standard operation is to generate all subsequences simplicies of the standard simplex.
+A standard operation is to generate all subsequence simplices of the standard
-We call these the standard subsimplicies.
+simplex $[0, 1, ..., n]$.
+We call these the standard subsimplices.
 ```rust
 pub fn standard_subsimps(dim_cell: Dim, dim_sub: Dim) -> impl Iterator<Item = Simplex> {
   Simplex::standard(dim_cell).subsequences(dim_sub)
 }
 ```

-We can also generate all the various standard subsimplicies for each standard simplex
+We can also generate all standard subsimplices for each dimension up to $n$ in a
-dimension in a graded fashion.
-Something we will be using for generating the standard
+graded fashion, which is useful for generating a standard simplicial complex.
-simplicial complex.
 ```rust
 pub fn graded_subsimps(dim_cell: Dim) -> impl Iterator<Item = impl Iterator<Item = Simplex>> {
   (0..=dim_cell).map(move |d| standard_subsimps(dim_cell, d))
 }
 ```

-We can also go the other directions and generate the supersequences of a given simplex,
+Conversely, we can generate supersequences.
+Given a simplex and a "root" simplex
-if we are given a root simplex that has both the original simplex and it's subsequences as subsequences.
+(which contains both the original simplex and its potential supersequences as
+subsequences), we can find all subsequences of the root that have a specific
+`super_dim` and contain the original simplex as a subsequence.
 ```rust
 pub fn supersequences(
   &self,